- Customer Focused

 The Iowa Communications Network's main office is located in the Grimes State Office Building on the State of Iowa Capitol Complex at 400 East 14th Street in Des Moines, Iowa.

-ICN's bandwidth sales and data services continue to climb at a steady pace, more than doubling in the past two years.
+ICN's bandwidth sales and data services continue to climb at a steady pace.
 This reflects the demand and need for greater access to high-speed Internet by ICN's authorized users.

 Additional facts about ICN's Internet: